 2. Full Deep Return on Kicks

-Considered an extension of the controlled kick, this move implies that you will not only land in a position where you can strike again, but that you will be able to place an even more precise and stronger kick when you strike for a second time.
+Considered an extension of the controlled kick technique, this move implies that you will not only land in a position where you can strike again, but that you will be able to place an even more precise and stronger kick when you strike for a second time.

-Although neglected and somewhat unappreciated, this move involves a lot of bag and pad work.
+Although neglected and somewhat unappreciated, this muay thai technique involves a lot of bag and pad work.
 It certainly is more difficult than it looks, because being able to balance yourself (during the second strike) is almost impossible without training and practice.
 In addition, the full deep return on kick can improve your mental energy, making your attention and senses more alert.